jgillman/dotfiles/README.md

 - `git clone git@github.com:jgillman/dotfiles.git ~/.dotfiles`
 - `cd ~/.dotfiles`
-- `rake install`
+- `./dotfiles.sh install`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
+The install task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

 ## topical

 Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.
+If you're adding a new area to your dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+Anything with an extension of `.bash`, `.zsh`, or `.fish` will get automatically included into that respective shell.
+Anything with an extension of `.symlink` will get symlinked without extension into `$HOME`.
+Files that need custom linking (for example, into `~/.config/`) can be handled through `link.sh` files within each topic.

 ## components